Public domain (land)

-Public domain land is land that cannot be sold because it legally belongs to the citizenry.
+Public domain land is land controlled by a government that either legally belongs to the citizenry and cannot be sold or can be sold.
 Public domain land is managed by a public entity—such as a state, region, province or municipality—directly or by institutes or state companies.
 It is called dominio público (Spanish), domínio público (Portuguese), domaine public (French) or demanio pubblico (Italian).

 United States

 In the United States, land is public domain if it has belonged to the federal government since the 13 original colonies bought from indigenous tribes or from other countries, and has not been dedicated to a specific use.
-For most of the nation's early history, the federal government sought to promote settlement of the expanding frontier by deeding the public domain to states and private interests through the auspices of the General Land Office.
+For most of the nation's early history, the federal government sought to promote settlement of the expanding frontier by deeding the public domain to states and private interests through the auspices of the United States General Land Office.
 The authority for this came under laws such as the Homestead Act, the Timber and Stone Act, and the Morrill Act.

 Creation of the first public domain of the United States, the Northwest Territory, began an epoch in American political history.
 The government decided early to create new states from it, to add to the union in full equality to the original 13 states.
 Its subsequent expansion, the mode of its administration, legislation for its government, its relation to constitutional questions, the diplomacy and politics involved in its acquisition, its international boundary questions, the enactment of settlement laws, the attraction of immigrants and growth of population, internal improvements and increased facilities of transportation, the discovery of precious metals, and other topics of interest might be cited here in connection with the public domain.